Drug holiday: As a treatment for Parkinson's disease

 Drug holidays from L-dopa found use in the early 1970s when Sweet et al. reported they were beneficial in terms of restoring the effectiveness of the treatment after adaptation by the brain had diminished its effectiveness.

 However, later studies revealed that such drug holidays conferred only temporary benefits to L-dopa responsiveness.
 Furthermore, there was an increased risk of death from associated complications, namely aspiration pneumonia, depression, and thromboembolic disease.
 L-dopa drug holidays are thus no longer recommended.

-As a treatment for Schizophrenia
+As a treatment for schizophrenia

 Drug holidays from antipsychotic medication such as chlorpromazine have been used since the early 1980s to alleviate adverse reactions associated with long-term treatment.

+According to Ann Mortimer, it is acknowledged that established guidelines require long-term treatment in established schizophrenia, because the vast majority of evidence from discontinuation, "drug holiday", and ultra-low-dose studies conducted over many years points to significantly higher relapse rates when compared to maintenance treatment.
+If antipsychotics cannot be avoided in the near term, there is no reason to question their long-term usefulness.
+The same might be said of insulin in diabetes.

 As a treatment for HIV

 HIV selectively targets activated helper T-cells.
 Thus, over time, HIV will tend to selectively destroy those helper T-cells most capable of fighting the HIV infection off, effectively desensitizing the immune system to the infection.
 The purpose of a structured treatment interruption is to create a short interval in which the virus becomes common enough to stimulate reproduction of T-cells capable of fighting the virus.

 A 2006 HIV literature review noted that "two studies suggested that so-called drug holidays were of no benefit and might actually harm patients, while a third study suggested that the idea might still have value and should be revisited."
+As of 2025, there is a scientific consensus against drug holiday for HIV.